-My research focuses on developing and applying advanced statistical methods to a variety of problems in cosmology and astroparticle physics, from the study of initial conditions for cosmic microwave background anisotropies, to the reconstruction of dark energy and dark matter properties, from the optimization of future large scale surveys to the status and meaning of probability in cosmology.
+My research focuses on developing and applying advanced statistical methods and machine learning to inference problems in cosmology and astroparticle physics, ranging from microwave background anisotropies, to dark energy and dark matter properties, large scale structure reconstruction, gravitational waves analysis and exoplanetary atmospheric retrieval.

 Main scientific interests

-- Type Ia supernovae and dark energy: I use observations of type Ia supernovae to constrain the properties of dark energy and characterize the accelerated expansion of the Universe.
+- Type Ia supernovae and dark energy: we use observations of type Ia supernovae to constrain the properties of dark energy and characterize the accelerated expansion of the Universe, developing Bayesian methods and Simulation-Based Inference for tackling the challenge of extracting dark energy properties from LSST data.

 Astrostatistics, Bayesian methods and machine learning